 In 1968, the three-language formula was implemented across the country, barring Tamil Nadu that adopted a two-language policy.

-Incidentally, the NPE 1986 does not make any change in the 1968 policy on three-language formula and the promotion of Hindi and repeated it verbatim.
+Incidentally, the NPE 1986 does not make any change in the 1968 policy on the three-language formula and the promotion of Hindi and repeated it verbatim.

-About the progress of Three-Language Formula
+About the progress of the Three-Language Formula

 What was the reason for opposing the Hindi Language historically by Tamil Nadu?

 The first reason is that language is a vehicle to protect the culture of that particular place and is protected by the civil society and politicians of the State.
 If any attempt is taken at diluting the importance of the Tamil language can be viewed as an attempt at homogenisation of culture.
 Also, one of the reasons for opposing the Hindi Language is that many in Tamil Nadu see it as a fight to retain English.
-There, the English language is well-known language of empowerment and knowledge.
+There, the English language is a well-known language of empowerment and knowledge.

 Certain sections of the society impose the Hindi language because they felt that it will lead to the elimination of English which is a global link language.
 However, voluntary learning of the Hindi language has never been restricted in the State.
 The only compulsion is met with resistance.